-Spahn Movie Ranch was the home of the Manson Family during the Tate/LaBianca murders.
-In late 1969, Robert Hendrickson filmed the Manson Family at Spahn Ranch for his Oscar nominated documentary Manson.
+Spahn Ranch, also known as Spahn Movie Ranch, was the home of the Manson family during the Tate/LaBianca murders.
+In late 1969, Robert Hendrickson filmed the Manson family at Spahn Ranch for his Oscar-nominated documentary.

-By 1968, when Charles Manson arrived at the ranch, George Spahn was 80 years old and nearly blind.
+By 1968, when Charles Manson and his family arrived at the ranch, George Spahn was 80 years old and nearly blind.
 Spahn allowed out-of-work stuntmen and ranch hands to live on the property in return for labor.
-Manson and his followers fit right in and did chores and helped run the horse-rental business, George Spahn primarily made money by renting horse rides through the property.
+Manson and his group fit right in and did chores and helped run the horse-rental business.

-But at the ranch several ranch hands disapproved of the new tenants, repeatedly warning Spahn about Manson.
-A ranch hand named Donald “Shorty” Shea, would eventually be killed by members of the family.
+But at the ranch several ranch hands disapproved of the new tenants, repeatedly warning Spahn about Manson and his group.
+A ranch hand named Donald “Shorty” Shea would eventually be killed by members of the family.

-In September, 1970, a wildfire destroyed all of Spahn Movie Ranch’s sets and structures.
-After the fire, George Spahn moved back to North Hollywood, to live with the wife he had left years before.
+In September 1970, a wildfire destroyed all of Spahn Movie Ranch’s sets and structures.
+After the fire, George Spahn moved back to North Hollywood to live with the wife he left years before.
 Today the site is part of California’s Santa Susana Pass State Historic Park.